P&G Grid Challenge Test Preparation (2026)

 • The Grid Challenge Game is adaptive, which means that questions get harder every time you get one right.
 If you get a question wrong, the following questions will get easier, but it will also mean you will receive fewer points for every question you answer.

-The Grid Challenge Game is designed to stretch your skills and to see where the limit of your abilities lies.
+The Grid Challenge Game assessment is designed to stretch your skills and to see where the limit of your abilities lies.

 How many types of spatial orientation questions are in the Grid Challenge?